-On October 1, 2015, the Company completed a registered direct offering of 101,727 shares of our common stock and Series B pre-funded warrants to purchase an aggregate of 48,274 shares of our common stock (the "2015 Pre-Funded Warrants") at an offering price of \$22.00 per share (collectively, the "2015 Registered Offering").
+On October 1, 2015, the Company completed a registered direct offering of 101,727 shares of our common stock and Series B pre-funded warrants to purchase an aggregate of 48,274 shares of our common stock at an offering price of \$22.00 per share (collectively, the "2015 Registered Offering").

-In a concurrent private placement (the "2015 Private Placement" and, together with the 2015 Registered Offering, the "2015 Offerings"), the Company issued Series A warrants (the "2015 Series A Warrants") to purchase one share of our common stock for each share of common stock or 2015 Pre-Funded Warrant to purchase one share of common stock purchased in the Registered Offering.
-The 2015 Series A Warrants cover, in the aggregate, 150,003 shares of common stock and become exercisable on April 1, 2016, at an exercise price of \$28.30 per share and expire five years from that date.
+In a concurrent private placement (the "2015 Private Placement" and, together with the 2015 Registered Offering, the "2015 Offerings"), the Company issued a Series A warrant (the "Series A Warrants" and, together with the Shares and the Pre-Funded Warrants, the "Securities") to purchase one share of our common stock for each share of common stock purchased or pre-funded in the Registered Offering.
+The Series A Warrants cover, in the aggregate, 150,003 shares of common stock and became exercisable on April 1, 2016 at an exercise price of \$28.30 per share and expire on April 1, 2021.
 The Offerings resulted in gross proceeds of \$3,300,000 and net proceeds of approximately \$2,868,000.
-A charge of approximately \$404,000 was recorded in the year ended December 31, 2015 and represents the amount by which the initial fair value of warrants issued in connection with the 2015 Registered Offering exceeded the net proceeds received from the offering.
-The net proceeds of the offering were allocated first to the warrants based on their fair value with the residual to common stock.
-The actual net proceeds were less than the combined fair value of the warrants at the closing date.
-As a result the company recorded a loss on issuance of derivative warrants of \$404,150.
-Additionally, the placement agent received a warrant to purchase up to 3,750 shares of our common stock at \$28.30 per share, the fair value of which was approximately \$61,000 at issuance and had no effect on stockholders' equity.
+The placement agent received a warrant to purchase up to 3,750 shares of our common stock at \$28.30 per share, the fair value of which was approximately \$61,000 at issuance and had no effect on stockholders' equity.
+Refer to the Warrant Restructuring section below for further discussion.